Some useful labels: feminist, environmentalist, activist, nerd, dancer, writer, explorer, foodie, bicyclist, hiker, queer

 That said, there are some overarching themes to how I notice myself acting.
 I have an active mind- I think volumes and tend to experience emotions acutely.
 At the coop I lived in last year I was known for embracing my bad days as well as my good ready to feel, think, do, and reflect.
 I appreciate my solitude, but am engaged and affectionate when with other people.
 I'm a bit of a smart ass.
 When I know that the other person is in on the joke I can both give and take plenty of flak.

 **I like to let relationships, whether they be platonic, romantic, sexual, or some combination of those three, take whatever form is most comfortable and desirable.
 This usually means that I practice ethical non mongomy.
 Ie I date/love/have sex with multiple people who all know about one another and I strive to have healthy relationships with all of them.
-Right now I'm in a long distance romantic friendship with someone on the East Coast.
-Besides that I'm a little slutty sometimes, but you actually have to know me in real life to hear those stories.
+Right now I'm in a long distance romantic friendship with someone on the East Coast, and living with someone I'm developing a partnership with in Denver.

 *FAAB means female assigned at birth.
 Genderqueer is an umbrella term for people who's gender is nonbinary.
 "Not Your Mom's Trans 101" http://tranarchism.com/2010/11/26/not-your-moms-trans-101/ is a great resource for starting to learn about nonbinary identities.
 I'm a bit closed about my gender, so please don't ask me about it unless A. You're trans* too and you want to chat gender stuff B. You have specific questions about how to relate to me.
 My pgps for the record are she or they.